Vesicoureteral Reflux (VUR)

 to indicate the degree of reflux your child has.
 The higher the grade, the more severe

-Most children who have grade 1 through 3 VUR do not need any type of intense therapy.
+Most children who have grade 1 through grade 3 VUR don’t need any type of intense

-The reflux resolves on its own over time, usually within 5 years.
-Children who develop
+therapy.
+The reflux goes away on its own over time, usually within 5 years.
+Children

-frequent fevers or infections may need ongoing preventive antibiotic therapy and periodic
+who develop frequent fevers or infections may need ongoing preventive antibiotic therapy

-Children who have grade 4 and 5 reflux may require surgery.
+Children who have grade 4 and grade 5 reflux may need surgery.
 During the procedure,

-the surgeon will create a flap-valve apparatus for the ureter that will prevent reverse
+the surgeon will create a flap-valve device for the ureter that will prevent reverse

 flow of urine into the kidney.
 In more severe cases, the scarred kidney and ureter